tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 Supported configuration options are:

-- `host` - the local host to send data from
+- `bind.host` - the local host to send data from
-- `port` - the local port to send data from
+- `bind.port` - the local port to send data from
-- `dst_host` - the destination host to send data to
+- `host` - the destination host to send data to
-- `dst_port` - the destination port to send data to.
+- `port` - the destination port to send data to.
-- `bound` - if the destination host and port should be bound on startup (preventing the need to lookup the destination) or be looked upon every package (default: true)

 !!! warn

     Setting `bound` to `false` makes the UDP offramp potentially extremely slow as it forces a lookup of the destination on each event!

+Used metadata variables:

+ - `$udp.host`: This overwrites the configured destination host for this event.
+Expects a string.
+ - `$udp.port`: This overwrites the configured destination port for this event.
+Expects an integer.

+!!! warn

+    Be careful to set `$udp.host` to an IP, **not** a DNS name or the OS will resolve it on every event, which will be extremely slow!

 Example: